mesosphere-backup/ansible-dcos/README.md

 ## Overview

-Infrastructure for Cloud Providers is bootstraped with Terraform
+Infrastructure for Cloud Providers is bootstrapped with Terraform.

 Ansible playbook installs Open or Enterprise DC/OS and is supposed to run on CentOS 7.
 The installation steps are based on the [Advanced Installation Guide][mesosphere-install] of DC/OS.